-Our first attempts at sugar beet were not very successful-the yields being not more than 7 tons per acre on the better land.
+Our first attempts at sugar beet were not very successful-the after swedes.

 The effect of the deep ploughing is evidenced probably more in the beet crop than any.
 We have averaged up to 9 tons 18 cwts. of washed beet per acre-the poorest land averaging 8 tons 16 cwts.